stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ## Summary

-In this chapter we rendered a 3D rotating textured cube.
+In this chapter we rendered a 3D rotating textured cube and implementing the following:

-We implemented the following:

 * The matrix class